 - Copies of all newsletters and published information from CARI without charge.

-- A discount at the Tilden Stage Bed and Breakfast and the Country Garden Restaurant
+- A discount at the Tilden Stage Bed and Breakfast and the Country Garden Restaurant when visiting the Farm.

 - Invitation to all Member Functions, usually two free functions each year.